 Abdirizak Ibrahim is a researcher and assistant to the executive director.
 Prior to joining HIPS, Abdirizak worked as an intern at the institution, gained work experience and insights into the field of research.
 Abdirizak has supported the institute’s annual report on the “State of Somalia” and keeps a keen eye on current events.
 He has also contributed to the production of research projects and policy briefs by assisting HIPS’ senior researchers.
 Abdirizak holds a BA in Political Science from City University of Mogadishu.

 Ahmed Barre is a researcher at HIPS.
 He specializes in qualitative and quantitative data collection and transcription.
-Barre Holds a Bachelor degree in Sharia and Law from City university of Mogadishu.
+Barre Holds a Bachelor degree in Sharia and Law from City University of Mogadishu.
+He also holds a post-graduate diploma of law from Somali national University.
 Prior to joining HIPS, Barre interned at the Supreme Court of Somalia and Banadir Regional Court.
 He also worked with local organization, funded by USAID with the aim of helping vulnerable groups to access justice.
-As legal researcher, Barre is now a candidate for the admission to the Somali Bar Association.
+As a legal researcher, Barre is a licensed lawyer from Somali Bar Association.

 Muhudin Gutale is a Logistics & Administration Officer at HIPS.
 Closely working with researchers and the institute’s human resources and finance team, Muhudin, has more than six years of experience in logistics, procurement and administration.
 He holds a BA in Public Administration from Africa Graduate University, a Diploma in Accounting and Economics from Cambridge International College and advance Diploma in English from City University.